Task Management for ADHD: Systems Built for How Your Brain Works

 • Dual systems (digital capture plus physical planning) reduce the chance that tasks disappear from view.

-• ADHD systems need a built-in novelty rotation because system effectiveness fades as the brain adapts; cycling between two or three approaches before any single one stops working is more effective than searching for a permanent solution.
+• ADHD systems need a novelty rotation: cycle between two or three approaches before any single one fades, rather than searching for one permanent solution.

 Task management for ADHD: why standard systems fail

-Most task management techniques assume three cognitive abilities that ADHD brains provide inconsistently: working memory, time estimation, and self-directed task initiation.
+Standard task management fails ADHD brains because it assumes three abilities that executive function provides inconsistently: working memory, time estimation, and self-directed task initiation.
+Most task management techniques take those abilities for granted.
 A neurotypical person can glance at a to-do list, mentally rank items by urgency, and start the top one.
 For someone with ADHD, that same list triggers a different cascade.
-Working memory drops items before they’re ranked, time blindness (the ADHD-related impairment in sensing how long tasks take and how soon deadlines arrive, caused by differences in how the prefrontal cortex processes time) makes a 30-minute task feel identical to a 3-hour one, and the dopamine system doesn’t fire for “important but boring” no matter how many times you tell yourself it matters.
+Working memory drops items before they’re ranked, time blindness (the ADHD-related impairment in sensing how long tasks take and how soon deadlines arrive, linked to differences in how the prefrontal cortex processes time) makes a 30-minute task feel identical to a 3-hour one, and the dopamine system doesn’t fire for “important but boring” no matter how many times you tell yourself it matters.

 Definition